ndp-software/test-pantry/README.md

    //      gender: 'male',
    //      key: 0.652420063866042 }
 ```

-Arrays of objects are created by passing an integer as the first parameter:
+Finally, multiple objects are created by passing an integer as the first parameter:

 ```javascript
 pantry(3, 'user') // or `pantry.user(10)`